Caring for Aging Bones: Osteoporosis and Arthritis in Seniors

 Cut Out Unhealthy Habits

-Most of us understand that behaviours such as smoking and drinking in excess have negative impacts on our health, but we might not all be aware of the fact that they can specifically impact our bones.
-Smoking and alcohol consumption both weaken bones by leaching out important nutrients like calcium and magnesium.
-Seniors should stop smoking entirely, and should try only to consume alcohol in moderation.
+Most of us understand that behaviours such as smoking and drinking in excess negatively impact our health, but we might not all be aware that they can specifically impact our bones.
+Smoking and alcohol consumption both weaken bones by leaching out essential nutrients like calcium and magnesium.
+Seniors should stop smoking entirely and should try only to consume alcohol in moderation.

 Eat Well

 Eating a healthy diet made up of nutrient-rich foods can help strengthen the bones and protect against bone loss.
-Calcium, Vitamin D, and Magnesium are especially important, so it can also be helpful to start taking supplements if enough of these important nutrients are not being consumed through meals.
+Calcium, Vitamin D, and Magnesium are essential, so it can also be helpful to start taking supplements if enough of these essential nutrients are not being consumed through meals.

 Know Your Risks

 There are multiple risk factors for conditions like arthritis and osteoporosis, some of which are connected to lifestyle, others to biological features.
 Studies show that sex, ethnicity, family history, and age all factor into an individual’s chances of developing osteoporosis or arthritis, as do aspects of personal history such as experience with eating disorders.
-Meeting with a doctor or conducting some self-directed research to determine what risk factors are present can help seniors understand their chances of facing bone diseases, and can help them understand what may have contributed to the development of these issues.
+Meeting with a doctor or conducting self-directed research to determine what risk factors are present can help seniors understand their risk of bone diseases.
+It can help them understand what may have contributed to the development of these issues.

 Establish a Plan